strindberg/emacsj/README.md

 ### Paste

-The paste commands enable the use of a paste history (kill ring) where a pasted snippet of text can be replaced by previous killed texts.
-By repeatedly pressing *Paste: Previous Item in History* after use of *Paste* or *Paste and Leave Caret at Point*, the pasted text is replaced by the next item in the list of previously killed texts.
+The paste commands enable the use of a paste history (kill ring) where a pasted snippet of text can be replaced by previous copied texts.
+By repeatedly pressing *Paste: Previous Item in Clipboard History* after use of *Paste: Leave Caret After Pasted Region* or *Paste: Leave Caret at Point*, the pasted text is replaced by the next item in the list of previously killed texts.

-The items offered when using *Paste: Previous Item* are filtered for duplicates and blank entries.
+The items offered when using *Paste: Previous Item in Clipboard History* are filtered for duplicates and blank entries.

 The commands are:

-- Paste (`ctrl-y`).
-This command works as standard IntelliJ paste, but it sets up the paste history so that further invocations of Paste:
-  Previous Item in History can suggest previously killed texts.
+- Paste: Leave Caret After Pasted Region (`ctrl-y`).
+This command works as standard IntelliJ *Paste*, but it sets up the paste history so that further invocations of *Paste: Previous Item in Clipboard History* can suggest previously killed/copied texts.
-- Paste and Leave Caret at Point (`ctrl-u ctrl y`).
+- Paste: Leave Caret at Point (`ctrl-u ctrl y`).
 Works as Paste, but also leaves the caret at the current point and not at the end of the pasted text.
-- Paste: Previous Item in History (`alt-y`).
+- Paste: Previous Item in Clipboard History (`alt-y`).
 Cycle through the history of killed text, replacing the previously pasted text.

 ### Push/Pop Mark